Parents have God-given authority over their children

 In the Bible it is parents who have the responsibility for raising children.
 Parents have a God-given authority over their children.
 The fifth commandment requires a child to honour its father and mother (Exodus 20:12).
 This was quoted by Jesus and by the Apostle Paul.

-Parents are expected to exercise loving discipline over their children.
-As part of this most parents use physical chastisement such as smacking.
+Child abuse is wrong and entirely incompatible with Scripture.
+Instead, the Bible expects parents to exercise loving discipline over their children.
+As part of this, most parents use mild physical chastisement such as smacking.
 Discipline must not be harsh.
 Fathers are told to instruct children according to what is good and not to exasperate their children (Ephesians 6:4).
 That discipline can be painful is clearly accepted in Scripture (e.g. Hebrews 12:7-11).
-Attempts to make the administration of reasonable chastisement a criminal offence should be strongly resisted as should other moves which usurp the authority of parents.
+Making the administration of reasonable chastisement a criminal offence is wrong, as are other moves which usurp the authority of parents.

 Christians ought particularly to be concerned by any proposals which weaken the moral protections for children.
 Jesus gave a serious warning of judgment against those who cause children to sin (Matthew 18:6).
 This is an apt warning in these days when children have their innocence stolen from them.